fvirdia/remar/README.md

 It should also be possible to repackage the app to run on macOS and Windows, although I have not tried that.

+Note, the AppImage is relatively large, due to containing the Electron runtime.
+It may be faster to run the application from source.

 ## Build form source

 Install [Yarn](https://yarnpkg.com/).